Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 This github link becomes known, and could have been the link APP-01 was directed to talk to.

 Following that, the next artifact to look into came from the origin file, Quiz.rar.
 Within the folder, there's a suspicious cat.jpg file.
-Within the lab's toolkit, pestudio is one that could assist here in finding out its imphash.
+Within the lab's toolkit, pestudio could assist here in finding out its imphash.

 ![image](lab_qns_images/58_wrong_imphash.jpg)

 While it hadn't been the most accurate flag, another way to solve this is through the file's SHA256 value.
 A handy command in Powershell helped here to see if it's the same value that pestudio reflected.
+Credits to this [other writeup](https://mashtitle.com/2025/06/09/airbuzzed-write-up) for teaching this stellar trick.

 ![image](lab_qns_images/59_crosscheck_sha256_manually.jpg)

-After noting that these two match, the next is to check its imphash from VirusTotal.
+After noting that these two match, the next step is to check its imphash from VirusTotal.

 ![image](lab_qns_images/60_correct_imphash_vt.jpg)

 Another suspicious package was also indicated by the lab, but not heavily seen until now.
 That is called `extract.exe`.
-When looking through the logs related to the package, it was downloaded into PC-01 through a Invoke-WebRequest command line, and set in the Temp folder we've seen most threat actor tools sit at.
+When looking through the logs related to the package, it was downloaded into PC-01 through an Invoke-WebRequest command line, and set in the Temp folder we've seen most threat actor tools sit at.

 ![image](lab_qns_images/61_extract_exe_desc.jpg)